How to Choose the Right Shipping Carrier for Your Ecommerce Business

-Transit time is the overall time required for a shipment to be transported from Point A (you, or a fulfillment center) to Point B (its delivery destination).
+Transit time is the overall time required for a shipment to be transported from Point A (you, or a fulfilment centre) to Point B (its delivery destination).
 The average time-in-transit varies depending on the shipping zone and carrier service selected.

 When it comes to shipping speed, there are almost always two options: standard shipping and expedited shipping.
 If you want your products to arrive quickly without breaking the bank, then you should consider partnering with a carrier that offers affordable 2-day shipping.

 On the other hand, if it’s critical that your orders arrive as quickly as possible (as in the case of frozen food shipments or packages with perishable items), then shelling out the cash for expedited shipping services might be the way to go.

 Cost is often the number one deciding factor when businesses choose a particular carrier.
 If you’re selling low-value items with lower margins, then keeping the cost of shipping as low as possible can truly be the difference between a successful business versus one that flounders.